StarChart-Labs/alloy/README.md

 Alloy is intended to help streamline use of common Java patterns, and reduce boilerplate code

+For information on migrating between major versions of Alloy, see the [migration guide](./docs/MIGRATION.md)

 ## Contributing

 Information for how to contribute to Alloy can be found in [the contribution guidelines](./docs/CONTRIBUTING.md)